-- those facts amount to the statutory ground (ie misconduct, lack of competence, physical or mental health, caution or conviction or a decision made by another regulator responsible for health and social care); and the registrant's fitness to practise is impaired by - the registrant's fitness to practise is impaired by reason of the statutory ground.
+- those facts amount to the statutory ground (ie misconduct, lack of competence, physical or mental health, caution or conviction or a decision made by another regulator responsible for health and social care); and - the registrant's fitness to practise is impaired by reason of the statutory ground.

 Only cases that meet all three elements of the 'realistic prospect' test (ie facts, ground(s) and impairment) can be referred for consideration at a final hearing.
 Panels must consider the allegation as whole.
-Examples of 'no case to answer' decisions can be found on page 22.
+Examples of 'no case to answer' decisions can be found on page 24.